 In the end, I had chosen the Elephant Valley Project in Sen Monorom, Cambodia.
 Even though I prefer to see elephants free in the wild, I was quite impressed by this organization.
 In this article I will explain the positive and negative sides of the Elephant Valley Project.
 I decided to stay here for two days.

 Readers’ tip: Would you like to know more about the best places to visit in Sen Monorom and the surrounding area?
 Read it in the travel guide about this exceptionally nice place in Cambodia.

 The Elephant Valley Project: What is it?

-The Elephant Valley Project is located in the woods near the town of Sen Monorom.
-In 2006 the English Jack Highwood founded the ELIE project.
+The Elephant Valley Project is located in the forests near the town of Sen Monorom in Mondulkiri.
+In 2006 the Englishman Jack Highwood founded the ELIE project.
 ELIE stands for Elephants, Livelihood, Initiative, Environment.
-It is a collaborative project with the local Bunong population.
-Agreements have been made with owners of elephants to let the elephants live here their last years in exchange for food and medicine.
+It is a collaborative project with the local Bunong people.
+They make agreements with elephant owners to allow the elephants here to live their last years in freedom in exchange for food and medicine.

 The goal is to let every elephant be an elephant again.
-But that is easier said than done.
-That’s why each elephant has a mahout, an elephant caretaker, who helps the elephant every day of the week (with washing).
-To get a short impression of the suffering of the elephants: here is a short story about Sambo.
+But that’s easier said than done.
+Most elephants were beaten and tortured to such an extent that they can no longer do most things on their own.
+That’s why every animal has a mahout, an elephant caretaker, who is present every day of the week to help and guide the elephants.
+To get an impression of the suffering of these beautiful animals, I will go into the sad story of Sambo.